« THE LAYOUT OF ARGUMENT »

 In The Uses of Argument, Stephen Toulmin presents a general description of the structure of argumentative passages, “the layout of argument” (1958, Chap.
-III, p.
-94-145).
-This very influential representation is also known as “Toulmin Schema”, “Toulmin Model of Argument” or “Toulmin Argument Pattern” (TAP).
+III, pp. 94-145).
+This highly influential representation is also known as the Toulmin Scheme, the Toulmin Model of Argument or the Toulmin Argument Pattern (TAP)

-1.1 Argumentation as a polyphonic monologue
+1.1 Argumentation as a Polyphonic Monologue

 — Harry was born in Bermuda, so, presumably, Harry is a British subject